pbreuss/wikitude-ionic-2-starter-app/README.md

 7) Obtain a (free) license key from Wikitude: Go to http://www.wikitude.com/developer/licenses, register, and download a key for the Wikitude SDK.
 Then copy the key to the file `src/app/app.component.ts`

-8) For iOS, open xcode, under Resources/WikitudeIonic2StarterApp-Info.plist add "NSCameraUsageDescription" and a description like "This app needs the camera for Augmented Reality.".
-Furthermore, add "NSLocationWhenInUseUsageDescription", and a text like "This app needs your location for Geo AR"
+8) For iOS, open xcode, under Resources/WikitudeIonic2StarterApp-Info.plist add the following values:

+NSCameraUsageDescription and in the value field enter something like like "This app needs the camera for Augmented Reality."<br>
+NSLocationWhenInUseUsageDescription, and a value like "This app needs your location for Geo AR"<br>
+NSPhotoLibraryUsageDescription, and a value like "This app needs to access your photo gallery such that you can share your screenshots"<br><br>

 9) Please remember that you can't test this plugin on a browser or emulator.
 You need an Android or iOS device.
 To test on Android, type: